All Episodes

 It's that we want it to not become that dangerous.

-So meanwhile, with all the political bickering and all the criticism, instead of applauding the president's strategy, that's as you said at the beginning, spreading fear.
+So meanwhile, with all the political bickering and all the criticism, instead of applauding the president's strategy, that's, as you said at the beginning, spreading fear.

-Well, and Mark, don't forget when we're talking about Ebola virus, pr former President Obama at the time would continuously prided himself on not instituting a travel ban.
+Well, and Mark, don't forget when we're talking about Ebola virus, former President Obama at the time would continuously prided himself on not instituting a travel ban.

-So no, it didn't make sense for a travel ban.
+So, no, it didn't make sense for a travel ban.

 So it doesn't mean that he handled it any better.